SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 title: REST WebAPI
 uid: rest_api
 description: SuperOffice REST Web API exposes objects as entities that can be manipulated using the HTTP verbs GET, PUT, POST, and DELETE.
-author: {github-id}
+author: Bergfrid Dias
-keywords: webapi, rest
-so.date:
+so.date: 11.18.2021
-so.topic: concept
+keywords: API, web services, endpoints, WebAPI, REST so.topic: concept
 ---